Rijulkumar26/Rijulkumar26/README.md

-### Hi there 👋I'm a Data Science Enthusiast and a graduate from IIT Dharwad
+### Hi there 👋I'm a Data Science Enthusiast and an IIT Allumni

 **📫 How to reach me:** <br/>
 **LinkedIn :** https://www.linkedin.com/in/rijul-kumar-699052220/ <br/>